ritesh16031995/BANDSAW/README.md

-# MY_WORK
+# BANDSAW MACHINE
-PLC and HMI program related to projects I handled.
+Program done for OMRON PLC and HMI.
+Need "CX-PROGRAMMER" for plc and "NB-DESIGNER" software to access files.
+While decompiling hmi program, password for access is "888888".